accelbread/meow-vterm/README.md

 in normal mode, all normal bindings apply, and in insert mode, only C-c and ESC are bound.

-This package integrates meow's input modes with vterm.

 `vterm` consumes all inputs other than its exceptions, making it not integrate well with meow.
 This package solves this by using a custom keymap in normal mode with standard bindings, and using the default vterm keymap in